ElementsProject/libwally-core/README.md

 - `--enable-coverage`.
 Enables code coverage (default: no) Note that you will need [lcov](http://ltp.sourceforge.net/coverage/lcov.php) installed to build with this option enabled and generate coverage reports.
+- `--disable-shared`.
+Disables building a shared library and builds a static library instead.

 ### Recommended development configure options

 ```
 $ ./configure --enable-debug --enable-export-all --enable-swig-python --enable-coverage
 ```

+### Compiler options

+Set `CC=clang` to use clang for building instead of gcc, when both are installed.

 ### Python